layerframe/whereami/README.md

 # Google App Engine Features
 This node modules plays well with Google App Engine.
 To check for a staging environment running on Google App Engine, just set the following environment variables in you `app.yaml`.

 By setting `WHEREAMI_GCP_CHECK` to true, you turn on GCP checking.
 You then need to set the staging key.
 This is basically an indicator or difference in the name e.g. `-staging`.
-This value is checked against the global env var on Google App Engine named `GOOGLE_CLOUD_PROJECT` via the `indexOf` method of Javascript.
+This value is checked against the [Google Cloud environment variable](https://cloud.google.com/functions/docs/env-var) named `GOOGLE_CLOUD_PROJECT` via the [`indexOf`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf) method of Javascript.

 ```
 WHEREAMI_GCP_CHECK: {bool} true/false (Defaults to false)